en

 When two performers complete a live–neutral path, the question is no longer whether protection exists — but where it exists.

-StageSafe provides independent technical evaluation of amplifier designs, focusing on behavior under abnormal electrical conditions rather than nominal operation.
+StageSafe designed an advanced architecture to enhance amplifier designs, focusing on behavior under abnormal electrical conditions rather than normal operation.

 Technical Innovations